How Long Does It Take to Get Divorced in South Carolina?

 How the Divorce is Handled

 How the parties and their lawyers handle the divorce can have a big impact on how long it takes.
-The more the spouses are disagreeable with each other, especially when it concerns their children, the more contested and longer the divorce becomes.
+The more the spouses are disagreeable with each other, the more contested and longer the divorce becomes.
 In some cases, it becomes clear that one or both spouses are trying to “punish” the other in family court.
 When spouses use the divorce process for “payback,” then the divorce is likely to drag on for a year or more.
-Likewise, some lawyers are very aggressive and encourage their clients to fight over all of the details of the divorce.
-The unfortunate truth is the more the spouses fight and the longer the divorce takes, the more the lawyers get paid.

 Final Thoughts – Don’t Rush Your Divorce

-Over the years, I’ve helped clients who rushed their divorce, didn’t cover all the details, and didn’t think ahead as to the future consequences of their decisions regarding their children, their finances, and more.
+Over the years, I’ve helped clients who rushed their divorce, didn’t cover all the details, and didn’t think ahead as to future consequences of their decisions regarding their children, their finances, and more.
 Don’t make the mistake of rushing your divorce especially if there are children and financial issues involved.
 There are very few “second chances” in family court, so make sure you take the time necessary to handle it “right” no matter how badly you want out “right now.”

 If you need a divorce attorney in Charleston, SC, contact Futeral & Nelson, LLC.
 Our divorce lawyers have helped people in Charleston, North Charleston, Mt.
 Pleasant, Summerville, Goose Creek, Hanahan, Moncks Corner, James Island, West Ashley, Folly Beach, Sullivan’s Island, Isle of Palms, Awendaw, McClellanville, and the surrounding areas.